One of the most important questions you need to ask yourself is which type of benchmarking structure will work best for your business...

 Poll on What You are Benchmarking

 Once what needs to be benchmarked has been finalized by an association, the next step is to run a final poll.
 Many associations may see this as being an unnecessary step especially since it was the members who initially outlined what they wanted to see benchmarked.
-However, asking everyone one final time will help give businesses a chance who have not participated in voting in favor of what they want to see.
+However, asking everyone one final time will help give businesses a chance who have not participated in voting in favour of what they want to see.
 Sometimes associations may see a boost in votes for what was otherwise not seen as being relevant to benchmark by businesses.

 It goes without saying that there is a difference between running a survey which requires that members think and enter data, compared to running a poll where participants click a button or a box to vote.
 The latter is easier to do, requires less time to think than the former.
 So, more members will participate.
 Apparently, the point(s) that gets the most votes should be set up to benchmarked.